yablony/afterhours_ia/README.md

 ## :scream: Bugs to fix :poop:
 - When a user doesn't write anything inside the question field on the 'Ask IA' page they can still generate a quote from them.
-- The state variable can be used to access users' accounts without needing to log in: by chnaging the variable's keys through the console on the webpage.
+- The state variable can be used to access users' accounts without needing to log in: by changing the variable's keys through the console on the webpage.
 - App is not adjusted for screens of different sizes, e.g. the mobile interface.

 ## :sob: Lessons learnt